nais/doc/docs/auth/maskinporten/how-to/consume.md

 ???+ tip "Cache your tokens"

-    The `expires_in` field in the response indicates the lifetime of the token in seconds.
+    The `expires_in` field denotes the lifetime of the token in seconds.

-    Use this field to cache and reuse the token to minimize network latency impact.
+    **Cache and reuse the token until it expires** to minimize network latency impact.

+    A safe cache key for this flow is `key = $scope`.

 See the [Maskinporten token documentation](https://docs.digdir.no/docs/Maskinporten/maskinporten_protocol_token) for more details.